monch1962/minimise-docker-golang-image-size/README.md

 All good.

 Note that including the root certificates into the container has increased the image size from 6.87Mb to 7.1Mb.
 That's quite a reasonable change, and still lets us run a load of these images on each Docker host or Kubernetes node.

+## Conclusion

+It's possible to get Docker images running Golang code to be very small - close to the size of the executable itself.
+It's quite common to have non-trivial Golang applications running in Docker images under 20Mb in size.

+Contrast this with Java code, where the Docker image will need to contain either a JVM or JRE plus the OS itself - a Java helloworld app will typically be somewhere over 200Mb in size even after shaking out the dependency tree.

+Python code will need to include the Python interpreter - typically this is around 70-120Mb in size - plus any libraries required by the application.

+Node.js code will need to include the Node runtime, plus any libraries explicitly requested by the application, plus any cascading library dependencies.
+The image will be almost certainly over 100Mb in size.